-If you choose a SaaS eCommerce platform, you’ll have to pay monthly or yearly subscription fees.
-Meanwhile, if you opt for a free and open-source platform, you’ll need to purchase hosting and domain names and pay their renewal fees.
+If you choose a SaaS eCommerce platform, you must pay monthly or yearly subscription fees.
+Meanwhile, a free and open-source platform requires you to purchase a hosting service and domain name and pay their renewal fees.

-Keep in mind that there might also be additional costs for themes, extensions, or integrations.
+Remember that there might also be additional costs for marketplace integrations, themes, or extensions.

 Check Their Customer Support Quality

-It’s not uncommon that you may encounter issues when building or maintaining your website.
-So, choose an eCommerce platform with reliable customer support and extensive documentation to help you solve any problems.
+You may encounter issues when building or maintaining your website.
+Therefore, choose an eCommerce platform with reliable customer support and extensive documentation to help you solve any problems.

-Having access to any type of support is useful, but consider your expertise and needs.
-For example, if you have no experience building or running sites, you may find that 24/7 support is preferable.
+Access to any support type is useful but consider your expertise and needs.
+For example, if you have no experience building or running eCommerce stores, you may find that 24/7 support is preferable.

 - Sellfy – best eCommerce platform for selling digital goods.
 Supports various types of products, from digital to print-on-demand.

-It is also important to consider these seven factors when choosing the best platform for your online store:
+It is also important to consider these seven factors when choosing the best platform for selling online: